fjossinet/RNArtistCore/README.md

 ## Prerequisites and installation

 You need to have java installed on your computer and executable in a terminal.
 Two options to install RNArtistCore on your computer:
-* download the last release available [here](https://github.com/fjossinet/RNArtistCore/releases) and unzip the zip file
+* either download the last release available [here](https://github.com/fjossinet/RNArtistCore/releases) and unzip the zip file
-* download the source code from Github.
+* or download the source code from Github.
 You will need the tool [maven](https://maven.apache.org/) and a Java Development Kit to be installed.
-In the project directory, type: <pre>mvn clean package</pre> The zip file will be created in the target subdirectory.
+In the project directory, type: <pre>mvn clean package</pre> Two files will be created in the target subdirectory: (i) rnartistcore-X.X.X-jar-with-dependencies.jar you can use directly as described in the examples below and (ii) a zip file packaging this jar file along with a bunch of samples and scripts to play with.

 ## RNArtistCore from the commandline